ExploreMapCompareBlogSign in

 Is North Monterey County Center for Independent Study a good high school?

 North Monterey County Center for Independent Study has a Scope Score of 50 out of 100, placing it in the 51st percentile of California high schools and ranked #856 statewide.
 11.8% of students exceeded the state standard on the 2025 CAASPP assessment, which is 3.7 percentage points below the California average of 15.5%.
-The Scope Score weights five dimensions: the exceeded-vs-met split (45%), proficiency (25%), grade-level growth (15%), chronic absenteeism (10%), and suspension rate (5%).
+The Scope Score weights six dimensions for high schools: exceeded standard (43%), met or exceeded (22%), grade 3-to-5 growth (15%), chronic absenteeism (10%), ELPAC English Learner proficiency (5%), and suspension rate (5%).
 Data source: California Department of Education CAASPP 2025, analyzed by SchoolScope.

 What are North Monterey County Center for Independent Study's CAASPP test scores?